 You can enable this feature in the OSD no matter whether you’re using an AMD or NVIDIA card though it only works at fixed refresh rates, at 85Hz and 100Hz.

 Moreover, the image becomes darker as maximum brightness is reduced when this technology is enabled.
-Note that you can only use it if the monitor is connected via the DisplayPort and that you won’t be able to adjust the Overdrive settings.
+Note that you can only use it if the monitor is connected via the DisplayPort input and that you won’t be able to adjust the Overdrive settings.

 While the Extreme Low Motion Blur does eliminate ghosting to some extent, it is still somewhat noticeable, especially if you’re playing fast-paced games with darker scenes.